 With the arrival of the Ionic and Versa, it’s clear Fitbit is now focused on competing in the smartwatch game.
 Luckily for us, the focus on smartwatches is bleeding over to its other fitness trackers.

 The Fitbit Charge 3 is like a fitness tracker-smartwatch hybrid.
-It can receive all your smartphone notifications, and Fitbit even plans to roll out its quick reply feature to the tracker sometime later this fall.
-There’s no planned launch date yet for the quick reply update, and when it does arrive, it’ll only be for Android devices.
+It can receive all your smartphone notifications, and Fitbit has now rolled out its quick reply feature to the tracker, although it’s just for Android devices.

 Fitbit's focus on smartwatches is great news for people who are only interested in fitness trackers.

 Also, notifications are much easier to read on the Charge 3 than devices with narrower screens like the vivosmart 4.

 The software on the Fitbit Charge 3 is wonderful.
 It’s not the same version of Fitbit OS as the Versa or Ionic, but it’s similar.
 You still swipe down to get notifications, swipe up to access the Dashboard, and swipe left to select the Exercise, Relax (on-device breathing guidance), Timer, Alarm, Weather or Settings apps.
 In a future update, Fitbit will bring Calendar and Leaderboard apps to the tracker as well.

 It feels weird to geek out about fitness tracker software, but I don’t care.
 The Charge 2’s UI was a huge headache, and the Charge 3 is much more intuitive.
 The new touchscreen display makes it much easier to sort through menus and select different options, too.